-The Pancha Mahabhuta work together in different ways to create physical energies, termed as Dosha in individuals.
-These three govern the creation, maintenance and destruction of bodily tissues Dhatus as well as the assimilation and elimination.
+The Pancha Mahabhuta or the five elements work together in different ways to create physical energies, termed as Dosha in individuals.
+These three govern the creation, maintenance, and destruction of bodily tissues Dhatus as well as the assimilation and elimination.

-- Earth + Water → Kapha corresponding to structure and all of the oily factors of our body such as fat tissue, lubricating fluids like synovial fluid in joints, the mucous secretions in the digestive system and respiratory system.
-Qualities – heaviness, slow movement, oiliness, liquidity, thickness and density.
+- Earth + Water → Kapha Dosha corresponding to structure and all of the oily factors of our body such as fat tissue, lubricating fluids like synovial fluid in joints, the mucous secretions in the digestive system and respiratory system.
+Qualities – heaviness, slow movement, oiliness, liquidity, thickness, and density.

-- Air + Fire → Pitta corresponding to digestion, biotransformation of the digested food, and the factors responsible for our metabolism.
+- Air + Fire → Pitta Dosha corresponding to digestion, biotransformation of the digested food, and the factors responsible for our metabolism.
 The seats of Pitta are in the digestive system, skin, eyes, brain, lymph, liver, spleen and blood.
-Presence of Pitta is evident through our body temperature.
-Qualities – hotness, sharpness, lightness, liquidity, sourness, oiliness and fast spreading nature.
+The presence of Pitta is evident through our body temperature.
+Qualities – hotness, sharpness, lightness, liquidity, sourness, oiliness and fast-spreading nature.

 Ayurvedic principles – Prakruti and Dosha

 Each person is born with a unique combination of these “Dosha” which decides their temperament or body type and is termed as “Prakruti”.
 Understanding of each person’s Prakruti for deciding their personal diet and exercise pattern, supplements and medicinal herbs, cleansing and rebuilding therapies that are right for them are among the chief methods, Ayurveda employs for the maintenance and restoration of health.

 Physical features of an individual can also be utilized to understand the Prakruti of the person, shown below:

 Every individual would have all three Doshas present in their most balanced state.
 However, the proportion of these Doshas varies from one individual to another making every person unique.